tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 <i>Dropping due to size restrictions: This step is necessary to ensure good audio quality.
 Small files contain unrecognizable audio or chopped syllables (Example: d1205_T864.wav (>10'000 Bytes) contains the sound "mhm" which is valid, d1248_T502.wav (<10'000 Bytes) however, contains the chopped sound "m" and is therefore removed).
 Large files are not feasible because they are too long for proper training in DeepSpeech.
 For traceability-purposes, have a look at the overview in folder ./Resources/Audio-Overview/DS_Data_Archimob_size_length.xlsx</i>

 <b> Please note that the full script that processes all wav and XML files can take up to 3.5 hours (due to extensive audio pre-processing)</b>

+## Check characters

+<p> In order to compile the necessary language models required by DeepSpeech, the alphabet.txt has to be configured to the Archimob-dataset</p>
+<p> The script ./Check_Characters/check_caracters.py (provided by DeepSpeech) generates a list of characters that appear in the csv-files.
+It can be instantiated like this: python3 check_characters.py -csv '../Final_Training_CSV_for_Deepspeech/ch_dev.csv' -alpha</p>

 ## About this project: